k7lim/blacktoblue/README.md

 - More "carrying the bucket" for peers : I want to post, but lack a connection, I can hand my posts to a trusted individual (e.g. a journalist) and know that my message will reach the net eventually.
 - Photos with EXIF meta data will be streamed on Panoramio to show where the incident occurred
 - Instant encryption of photos/text to protect the user
-- Incorporate "Pirate Boxes" (http://wiki.daviddarts.com/PirateBox) to increase bandwidth/range as well as have a repository of emergency files/apps in case of a internet blackout
+- Incorporate "Pirate Boxes" (http://wiki.daviddarts.com/PirateBox) to increase bandwidth/range as well as have a repository of emergency files/apps in case of an internet blackout

 Installation instructions: